 land DATA ASSIMILATION

 Snow is a critical water resource; snowmelt directly provides water supply for over 1 billion people worldwide.
 Snow is a key modulator of the energy balance due to its high albedo.
-Declining snowpack in the warming climate threats the water security and the balance of ecosystem in many regions.
+Declining snowpack in the warming climate threats the water security and the balance of ecosystems in many regions.

 I am interested in large-scale quantification of the water equivalent of seasonal snowpacks, forecasting the volume and timing of snowmelt runoff, and better understanding the mechanisms that control the distribution and evolution of seasonal snowpacks.
-I am keen to use snow as an interface for interdisciplinary research of the broader ecosystem.
+I am keen to use snow as an interface for interdisciplinary research of the broader climate system and ecosystem.

 River is a critical element in the water cycle and the carbon cycle.
 Large rivers bred human civilizations many thousands of years ago, but until today, humans still do not have a coherent global observation or understanding of even the most basic hydrologic properties of rivers (e.g., discharge, depth).